and welcome to our German Word of the Day. And today we’ll have a look at the meaning of

 - Theoretically/by itself/technically, this is a good idea but we don’t have enough time.

 … but it can also just pick a side after weighing arguments.

 - Du hast Recht.
 Eigentlich ist das eine gute Idee.

 - You’re right.
-Now that I think about it it’s (actually) a good idea.
+Now that I think about/all things considered (including the cons) it it’s (actually) a good idea.

 - “Ein Sojalatte.
 Bitteschön.”

 - “Morgen soll es den ganzen Tag regnen.”

 “Oh echt?
 Ich wollte eigentlich morgen eine Fahrradtour machen.”

 - “They say it’s gonna rain all day tomorrow.”

 “Oh really?
 I actually wanted to make a bike tour.”